-Education Professionals: Our organization employs numerous local Cambodian English teachers for our schools.
-They are reliable professionals and teach children between pre-school to eighth grade as well as computer classes.
-While we are reducing our footprint of volunteer teachers in favor of local teachers, Education Professionals and Teachers will primarily act as advisors for the local staff.
+Our organization employs numerous local Cambodian English teachers for our schools.
+They are reliable professionals and teach children between pre-school to nine grade as well as computer classes.
+While we are reducing our footprint of volunteer teachers in favor of local teachers, Education Professionals and Teachers will primarily act as technical assistant for the local staff.
 You will hold workshops, review lesson plans for the English teachers, and develop methods to improve instructional performance and effectiveness.
 We prefer individuals interested in this position to work between October and July for the best possible impact with the teachers and the students.
 Previous experience in teaching small children to 13-year-olds or relevant education background required.

-Fundraising Officer: Fundraising and grant writing is an essential piece to ensuring an NGO like the CCDO can continue to benefit the community.
-The Fundraising Officer will assist in developing a comprehensive fundraising plan, develop tracking information for prospects, prepare in depth prospect research, create templates for and draft grant applications, and draft fundraising letters.
-The FO will also develop methods for attracting new individual and corporate donors.
+Fundraising and grant writing is an essential piece to ensuring an NGO like the CCDO can continue to benefit the community.
+The Fundraising/Grant Officer will assist in developing a comprehensive fundraising plan, develop tracking information for prospects, prepare in depth prospect research, create templates for and draft grant applications, and draft fundraising letters.
+The F/GO will also develop methods for attracting new individual and corporate donors.
 This position requires a motivated and organized volunteer with familiarity or previous experience in fundraising or grant-writing.
 This position is available year-round when available.